maxxiimo/the-front-end-manifesto/NEED TO ADD SOMEWHERE.md

 ### Mobile Development Constraints

-[Yehuda Katz][] of jQuerry fame and a Rails core team member discusses some of the development constraints in mobile in his presentation "[Rails 3 for Mobile Applications][Engine Yard]."
+[Yehuda Katz][], a Rails core team member, discusses some of the development constraints in mobile in his presentation "[Rails 3 for Mobile Applications][Engine Yard]."
 Fast-forward to 13:00 to hear a great overview on limitations of mobile, but in summary:

 - Poor HTTP caching (back button requires reload)
 - Connection drops